Minimal reduction type and the Kazhdan-Lusztig map: The Kazhdan-Lusztig map

 \section{The Kazhdan-Lusztig map}

-For $\cO\in\un\cN$ and $[w]=\KL(\cO)$, by \cite[Proposition 8.2]{KL} we have $\d_{[w]}=d_{\cO}$.
 The following result is the technical crux for proving the main results for exceptional groups.
-It uses a theorem of Bouthier-Kazhdan-Varshavsky \cite{BKV} on the flatness of certain maps between arc spaces.
+It uses a theorem of of Bouthier-Kazhdan-Varshavsky \cite{BKV} on the flatness of certain maps between arc spaces, and one of Finkelberg-Kazhdan-Varshavsky \cite{FKV} that settles a conjecture of Lusztig on S-sells.